kristinemlarson/gnssrefl/tests/mchn_use.md

 The number of tracks you will require is going to depend on the site.
 Here the azimuth is restricted because we are on a coastline of a lake.
 On an ice sheet we can often use every azimuth, which means more tracks.
 And some of those sites also tracked multiple frequencies.
 Here we can only reliably use L1.
 Please note that these reflections are from ice in the winter and water during the summer.
-With our NASA funding we will be implementing surface bias corrections to our software.
+We will be implementing surface bias corrections (ice,snow) to our software.
 Until then, please take this into account when interpreting the results.

 Note: there is a tide gauge at this site.
 Please contact NRCAN for more information.